 Our downtown gets lots of attention, but it’s icing on the cake of what was already a strong community.
 Safe neighborhoods, outstanding police and fire service, a modern library, innovative programs for seniors and youth, good roads and sewers and outstanding city services may not make headlines, but they are the foundation of what makes Ferndale work.
-I created the Blue Ribbon Commission on Ferndale Parks to find new ways to upgrade our 15 parks and recreation centers, and we’ll begin to see new features and improvements soon.
+I created the Blue Ribbon Commission on Ferndale Parks to find new ways to upgrade our 15 parks and recreation centers, and we’ll begin to see new features and improvements in the years ahead.

 Quality of Life